 Here are some of the best Fifth Third Bank promotions going on right now:

-Fifth Third Bank has revived their personal checking account bonus, and made it sweeter this time around.
-They've increased the offer amount from $250 to $300 AND decreased the deposit requirement from $1,000 to $500.
+Fifth Third Bank has continued their personal checking account bonus.
+They've increased the offer amount slightly from $250 and halved the direct deposit requirements.

 You can open the account online through the promotion's landing page, or choose instead to enter your email address to receive a unique code that you can take into your local branch.